 Growing carrots from seed

-There are generally two types of carrot to choose from – early varieties, which are sown in spring and ready to pick about 10 weeks later, and late varieties, which can be sown from the end of spring and are ready to lift in about 14-16 weeks.
+There are two types of carrot to choose from – early varieties, which are sown in spring and ready to pick about 10 weeks later, and late varieties, which can be sown from the end of spring and are ready to lift in about 14-16 weeks.

-The main sowing season is late March to June, but earlier and later sowings are worth it if you can protect them fleece or a cloche.
+The main sowing season is late March to June, but earlier and later sowings are worth it if you can protect them with fleece or a cloche.

 To extend your cropping period, sow seeds successionally at two-week intervals.
-You can also sow a selection of varieties that will crop at different times over the season.
+You can also sow a selection of carrot varieties that will crop at different times over the season.

 Caring for your carrot crop

 Carrots don’t require too much care.
-Aim to keep the soil around them weed free, although once the carrots start to grow strongly their foliage will shade out most weeds.
+Aim to keep the soil around them weed free, although once the carrots start to grow strongly, their foliage will shade out most weeds.
 Water occasionally.

 How to harvest carrots